-- The delineation of individual parking and loading spaces and their dimensions; - The identification of compact parking spaces; - The location of the circulation area necessary to serve spaces; C. - The access point(s) to streets, alleys, and properties to be served; D. - E. The location of curb cuts; - The location and dimensions of all landscaping, including the type and size of plant material to be used, as well as any other landscape material incorporated into the overall plan; - G. The proposed grading and drainage plans and the slope (percentage) of parking lot; - Specifications as to signs and bumper quards; Н. - Identification of disabled parking spaces; - J. Location of pedestrian walkways and crossings; and - Location of bicycle racks.
+- A. The delineation of individual parking and loading spaces and their dimensions; - B. The identification of compact parking spaces; - C. The location of the circulation area necessary to serve spaces; - D. The access point(s) to streets, alleys, and properties to be served; - E. The location of curb cuts: - F. The location and dimensions of all landscaping, including the type and size of plant material to be used, as well as any other landscape material incorporated into the overall plan; - G. The proposed grading and drainage plans and the slope (percentage) of parking lot; - H. Specifications as to signs and bumper guards; - I. Identification of disabled parking spaces; - J. Location of pedestrian walkways and crossings; and - K. Location of bicycle racks.

-Applicant's Facts Single family detached residential units are proposed for this site.
+Single family detached residential units are proposed for this site.
 The Applicant is not submitting a design review application and therefore this subsection is not applicable.